PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/nsynth/azure_nsynth.md

 * Transfer a file

 To transfert just a file, it is the same command line without the ```-r``` (-r = recursive).
-For example, if you want to transfer a file that is called: `myinput.wav`, the command will be:
+For example, if you want to transfer a file called: `myinput.wav`, the command will be:
 ```
 scp -P 63635 myinput.wav e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/inputs/your_name
 ```